stelligent/stelligent_demo/README.md

 - move instance bootstrap from user-data to meta-data in cfn
 - push private key for jenkins from cfn paramater to s3 kms
-- add iam role to jenkins instance in cfn
-	- iam policy for s3 nando-automation-demo bucket
-	- remove world-read to nando-automation-demo bucket
-- move www's into private subnet and remove eip
 - 1:1 cfn template to service lifecycle
 	- one template for www's, elb, route53, etc
 	- one template for jenkins, iam, etc
 - add route53 entry for jenkins box via cfn with url as output
-- create auto-scaling group for www's
-	- ensure 2 instances with ASG, instead of launching standalone instances
 - rewrite deploy script in python
 - change sleep in cfn-init for instance bootstrap to AWS::CloudFormation::WaitCondition
 - update jenkins job to python and boto